Summer Teaching Residency

 Founded in 1991 by a teacher alum of the first Breakthrough program, Breakthrough Manchester is the third oldest Breakthrough site in the nation.
 The longevity of Breakthrough Manchester is a testament to the strength of the program and its ability to empower young people to take ownership over their educational opportunities.
-Manchester’s proximity to partner schools and organizations such as MATCH Charter Public School, Excel Academy Charter Public School, Boston Teacher Residency, Uncommon Schools, and Teach For America result in increased opportunity for professional networking.
+Manchester’s proximity to pipeline partner schools and organizations such as MATCH Charter Public School, Excel Academy Charter Public School, Boston Teacher Residency, Uncommon Schools, and Teach For America result in increased opportunity for professional networking.

 Deciding to Apply

 Step 1: Go to the Breakthrough Collaborative application page.
 Here you can read an overview of program dates, stipends and housing information for each Breakthrough site and read the FAQ section on the application process.
-Part of the application will allow you to rank your top four choices of Breakthrough sites.
+Part of the application will allow you to rank your top three choices of Breakthrough sites.
 Be sure to select Manchester as one of your choices.
 This is important because most sites give priority to applicants who rank their site higher.
 Consider carefully where you wish to teach and be sure to research those sites.
 Applying early is highly recommended and comes with certain advantages.